 (4) A consumer seeking supply under Tariff C2 must make an application to the corporation in writing accompanied by evidence which clearly demonstrates that the consumer meets all the conditions listed in subclause (3).

-[Clause 4 inserted: Gazette 21 Jun 2019 p.
-2129.]
+[Clause 4 inserted: SL 2020/78 bl.
+4.]

 5. Tariff D2 (special tariff for certain premises)